Minor in Behavior Analysis

 - Students must be eligible to enroll in upper-division hours (3000/4000 level) at UWF

-- Students must successfully complete all prerequisite courses with a grade of "B" or better
+- Students must successfully complete all prerequisite courses with a grade of 82% (B) or higher

 Those who do not complete these requirements may be denied further registration and may be prevented from further enrollment in Behavior Analysis courses.

-Not all states authorize online programs, if you are residing outside of Florida you will want to check the status of your state's acceptance of this program: http://uwf.edu/online/out-of-state-students/state-authorization/.
+Not all states authorize online programs, if you are residing outside of Florida you will want to check the status of your state's acceptance of this program: UWF State Authorization Status.

 Consult with your academic advisor for courses which may satisfy both the General Education requirements and common prerequisites.

-For graduate advising regarding the Minor, please contact the Center for Behavior Analysis, email@example.com, (850) 474-2704.
+For graduate advising regarding the Minor or Certificate, please contact the Center for Behavior Analysis, firstname.lastname@example.org, (850) 474-2704.

 |HSC 3102||Health Science Essentials of Behavior Analysis +||3|